Almighty-Alpaca/bloc_extensions/README.md

 ## Contributing

-This repository uses [melos][pub_melos] for managing all packages.
-To get started first install melos and then run it's `bootstrap` command.
+This repository uses [melos][package:melos:pub] for managing all packages.
+To get started first install melos and then run its `bootstrap` command.

 ```shell
 dart pub global activate melos